Wednesday, 25 May 2022

 Way before any of this, however, there was the snappily named Eric Clapton and the Powerhouse.
 Clapton and Steve Winwood had been friends since their days in the Yardbirds and Spencer Davis Group respectively and in March 1966 they recorded with producer / A&R man Joe Boyd in the short-lived band The Powerhouse.

 Joe Boyd had come to London in 1965 to set up a UK branch of Elektra Records and he was looking for an un-signed British blues band for the label.
-It was Paul Jones who suggested the hastily assembled line-up of Clapton - guitar, Winwood - vocals (billed as “Steve Anglo”), Jones - harmonica (billed as “Jacob Matthews”), Jack Bruce - bass, Pete York - drums (billed as “Peter Howard”) and Ben Palmer - piano.
+It was Paul Jones who suggested the hastily assembled line-up of Clapton - guitar, Winwood - vocals (billed as “Steve Anglo,”) Jones - harmonica (billed as “Jacob Matthews”), Jack Bruce - bass, Pete York - drums (billed as “Peter Howard”) and Ben Palmer - piano.

 Winwood and York (Spencer Davis Group) and Jones (Manfred Mann) were still contracted to their respective groups at the time, hence the pseudonyms.
 Jack Bruce was also fleetingly a Manfred Mann member around that time.
 Ben Palmer was a close pal of Clapton’s from way back in their Kingston Art College days and in 1963 they played together in the Roosters.
 He later became Clapton's personal roadie for the Cream and Blind Faith tours and in 2017 Eric’s documentary film Life in 12 Bars was dedicated to him - "In memory of my dear friend and mentor ROBIN BENWELL PALMER 1937-2017".
 Significantly, Ginger Baker was initially invited to play drums with the Powerhouse but for reasons unknown he was unavailable.

-Boyd recorded four tracks, three of which were issued on the 1966 US Elektra LP What’s Shakin’ (issued in the UK under the title Good Time Music).
+Boyd recorded four tracks, three of which appeared on the 1966 US Elektra LP What’s Shakin’ (issued in the UK under the title Good Time Music).
 Credited to Eric Clapton and the Powerhouse the released tracks were “I Want To Know”, “Crossroads” and “Steppin’ Out.”
 These were later reissued on the 2008 Jack Bruce CD box set Can You Follow?
 The unnamed fourth track remains unreleased.

 Paul Jones’s Powerhouse alias “Jacob Matthews” was taken from the names of his two sons, Jacob and Matthew.
 In 1966 Jones was married to Sheila MacLeod which also happens to be the writing credit on “I Want To Know.”
 In 1967 this song was covered by Ten Years After on their self-titled Deram debut album.